 - 1. Request a meeting with the College Faculty to outline the reason(s) for the request. - 2.
 If the College Faculty determines that the request lacks professional merit, the Teacher Candidate's student teaching placement remains unchanged. - 3.
 If the College Faculty is unable to resolve the basis for the reason for the request and determines that the reason is worthy of further consideration, the College Faculty schedules a meeting with the MiT Director and the Education Field Experience Officer for deliberations upon the request. - 4.
 The MiT Director in consultation with the College Faculty (and the faculty team if possible) and the Education Field Experience Officer makes the final decision on the action to be taken on the Teacher Candidate's request. - 5.
 If the MiT Director determines that the request lacks professional merit, the Teacher Candidate's student teaching placement remains unchanged. - 6.
-If the MiT Director determines that request should be honored and the current placement is underway, the steps are followed for "Withdrawing a Teacher Candidate from an Assignment During the Student Teaching Placement."
+If the MiT Director determines that request should be honored and the current placement is underway, the steps are followed for "Withdrawing a Teacher Candidate from an Assignment during the Student Teaching Placement."
 If consensus is reached with the Cooperating Teacher and Principal, the Education Field Experience Officer will cancel the placement and seek a new placement.
 This process may necessitate an extension of the student teaching placement beyond the normal calendar schedule. - 7.
 If the MiT Director determines that the request should be honored and the current placement has not started, the Education Field Experience Officer will cancel the placement and seek a new placement.
 This process may necessitate an extension of the student teaching placement beyond the normal calendar schedule.

 Note: A Teacher Candidate who rejects the decision of the MiT Program and refuses to accept the student teaching placement provided by the college will be dismissed from the program.
-If a request to appeal to the MiT director, as described in the MiT Student Guidebook to Policies,
+If a Teacher Candidate wishes to appeal the outcome of this decision, she/he must submit a written request to appeal to the MiT director, as described in the MiT Student Guidebook to Policies, Procedures and Resources.